Esri/arcade-expressions/attribute_rule_calculation/RotateFeatureByIntersectedLine.md

     var angle_dif_a = Abs(flat_angle1 - flat_angle2);
     var angle_dif_b = Abs(flat_angle1 - flat_angle3);
     var angle_dif_c = Abs(flat_angle2 - flat_angle3);
-    // If difference between line 1 and 2 is below the tolerance, meaning the lines follow the ame plane, return the
+    // If difference between line 1 and 2 is below the tolerance, meaning the lines follow the same plane, return the
     // third line
     if (angle_dif_a <= (diff_tol * 2) || angle_dif_a >= (180 - (diff_tol * 2))) {
         return angles[2]['angle'];
     }
-    // If difference between line 1 and 3 is below the tolerance, meaning the lines follow the ame plane, return the
+    // If difference between line 1 and 3 is below the tolerance, meaning the lines follow the same plane, return the
     // second line
     else if (angle_dif_b <= (diff_tol * 2) || angle_dif_b >= (180 - (diff_tol * 2))) {
         return angles[1]['angle'];

     }
-    // If difference between line 2 and 3 is below the tolerance, meaning the lines follow the ame plane, return the
+    // If difference between line 2 and 3 is below the tolerance, meaning the lines follow the same plane, return the
     // first line
     else if (angle_dif_c <= (diff_tol * 2) || angle_dif_c >= (180 - (diff_tol * 2))) {
         return angles[0]['angle'];